gnunn1/modernize-apps-jboss/docs/cdk-docs/md/01-moving-existing-apps.md

 plus Red Hat OpenShift bring to the table.

 ## Migrate and run the project
-Navigate vack to the SSH session.
+Navigate back to the SSH session.
 Now that we migrated the application you are probably eager to test it.
-To test it we locally we first need to install JBoss EAP.
+To test it locally, we first need to install JBoss EAP.</br>

 Run the following command in the terminal window.